 The Power of Your Purchase

-At Live the Give, we are putting our mission into action by donating $3 of each top toward funding global education initiatives.
+At Live the Give, we are putting our mission into action by donating a portion of each top toward funding global education initiatives.
 With every lightweight, super-soft tee that you purchase, you make a difference in the life of a child.

 It costs an average of $1.18 per day per child to provide 13 years of education in a developing nation.
 The international funding gap is, on average, only $0.14 per day per child.
 Therefore, one tee helps provide one week of school for a child in a developing country.